BRISBANE | AUGUST 21, 2025

 At its core, capability covers everything from recruitment to employee retention, and skills training to continuous professional development, and using data for better decision-making.
 It also includes elements of ethics, craft, stewardship, values and leadership across many government disciplines, including technology, finance, national security and social services.

-An examination of the risks and challenges facing all governments and what citizens will require of public sector employees and their leaders.
+An examination of the risks and demands facing all governments and what citizens require of public sector employees and their leaders.

 Join the presentations and panel discussions